RetroFlow Blog

 December 26, 2024

 The Speed Car retrospective (also called Race Car or Racecar retrospective) uses a racing metaphor to help teams identify what accelerates their performance and what creates drag.
-It’s a visually engaging format that works especially well for velocity-focused discussions.
+Teams that run regular retrospectives are 24% more productive (State of Agile Report), and this visually engaging format works especially well for velocity-focused discussions.

 In this guide, you’ll learn how to run a Speed Car retrospective, understand each element, and get practical tips for maximum impact.